amitechno/build-ml-pipeline-for-short-term-rental-prices/README.md

    some very high prices.
 After talking to your stakeholders, you decide to consider from a minimum of $ 10 to a maximum of $ 350 per night.

-5. Fix some of the little problems we have found in the data with the following code:
+5. Fixed the little problems that we have found in the data with the following code:

    ```python
    # Drop outliers